Top 80 Frontend Interview Questions and Answers

 Impure Pipes

-Angular calls an impure pipe for every change detection cycle, independent of the change in the input fields.
+Angular calls an impure pipe for every change detection cycle, regardless of changes in the input fields.
 For these pipes, it produces multiple pipe instances.
 The inputs to these pipes can be changed.

 All pipes are pure by default.
 On the other hand, the pure attribute can be used to identify impure pipes, as demonstrated below.